Skip to main content

 Get Domain and Certificate ARN

-We will need a domain and certificate ARN to point to the load balancer that we will be creating in the next step.
-Let’s say you have a domain like *.services.example.com - we will be creating a DNS record with this later in Step 6.
-We recommend using AWS Certificate Manager (ACM) to create the certificate since it’s easier to manage and renew the certificates automatically.
-To generate a certificate ARN, please follow the steps below.
-If you are not using AWS Certificate Manager, you can skip this step and continue to the next step.
+You need a domain and certificate ARN to point to the load balancer created in the next step.
+For example, if you have a domain like *.services.example.com, you will create a DNS record for it later in Step 6.
+We recommend using AWS Certificate Manager (ACM) to create the certificate, since it manages and renews certificates automatically.
+To generate a certificate ARN, follow the steps below.
+If you are not using AWS Certificate Manager, skip this step and continue to the next one.

 5. Add the CNAME records provided by ACM to your DNS provider.
 Follow the official AWS guide for DNS validation.
-For detailed steps on adding CNAME records, see AWS documentation on DNS validation
+For detailed steps on adding CNAME records, see the AWS documentation on DNS validation.

-7. Copy the certificate ARN for the next step (format will be like: arn:aws:acm:region:account:certificate/certificate-id)
+7. Copy the certificate ARN for the next step (the format will be like arn:aws:acm:region:account:certificate/certificate-id).

 4